Brandi-Kinard/opencv-face-game-controller/README.md

    pip install opencv-python pyautogui numpy
    ```
 3. **Run the Notebook:**
-   Navigate to the cloned directory and launch the Jupyter Notebook to see the project in action.
+   Navigate to the cloned directory and launch a code editor (e.g. PyCharm CE) to see the project in action.

 ## For the Future
 If you want to add more, Please don't hesitate to open a [pull request](https://github.com/Brandi-Kinard/opencv-face-game-controller/pulls).

 ## 👋 Get in Touch
 [![text](https://img.shields.io/badge/LinkedIn-0077B5?style=for-the-badge&logo=linkedin&logoColor=white)](https://www.linkedin.com/in/brandi-kinard)